mohit-anchan/movies-browser/Readme.md

 # Movie browsing app

-This is a sample Springboot app with following implementations:
+This is a sample Spring Boot app with following implementations:

 ## Implementations
 1. Spring boot